Explosion at Afghan mosque kills dozens | DW | 18.10.2019

-Explosions ripped through a mosque in eastern Afghanistan during Friday prayers, killing at least 62 people, provincial officials said.
+An explosion ripped through a crowded mosque in eastern Afghanistan during Friday prayers, killing at least 62 people, provincial officials said.

 Attahullah Khogyani, spokesman for the governor of Nangarhar, said the militant attack wounded at least 36 others at the mosque in the Jawdara area of Haska Mena district.

+He said it was not clear whether the attack involved a suicide bomber or another type of bombing.
+There were conflicting reports whether more than one bomb exploded.

-Officials said as many as 250 people were inside the mosque when explosions tore through the building and caused the roof to collapse.
+As many as 250 people were inside the mosque when the blast tore through the structure and caused the roof to collapse.

 Sohrab Qaderi, a member of the provincial council in Nangarhar, said that the death toll was likely to rise.